hsghori/CS-Notes/high-performance-computer-architecture.md

 $PC_{curr}$ (that are different among different instructions) as the index for its entry in the table.
 This is very easy to compute and allows instructions close to not override each other in the lookup table.

+#### N-bit predictors
-We do _direction prediction_, predicting whether or not to use the BTB, using a very similar method.
-We use the least significant relevant bits to index into a _branch history table_ (BHT) which stores whether or not we predict that the instruction at the PC is a taken branch (1) or not (0).
+We do __direction prediction__, predicting whether or not to use the BTB, using a very similar method.
+We use the least significant relevant bits to index into a __branch history table__ (BHT) which stores whether or not we predict that the instruction at the PC is a taken branch (1) or not (0).
 If the instruction is a taken branch we use the BTB to find the index of the next instruction.
 Otherwise we can simply iterate the PC by one.
 This table acts as a filter for the BTB.
 If we see that an instruction is a taken branch, we update its entry in the BHT and the BTB but if the instruction is not a taken branch we just set its value in the BHT to 0.
 This allows us to limit the BTB to only correspond to taken branches.

-This _one bit prediction_ model works well for situations where branches are (almost) always taken or not taken.
+This __one bit prediction__ model works well for situations where branches are (almost) always taken or not taken.
 However, it is not good at branches which have an unextreme taken vs not taken ratio (ie if the branch is taken 60% of the time).
 Observe that each "anomaly" (ie misprediction) results in 2 mispredictions (the initial misprediction and the misprediction to "fix" the initial misprediction).
 The one bit predictor also does not work well on short loops (particularly when they are nested within other loops).

 These issues can be alleviated using a _two bit predictor_.
 A two bit predictor stores 2 bits in the BHT (so the possible values are 00, 01, 10, and 11) where the most significant bit signifies whether or not the instruction is a taken branch.